-Both examiners should be present at the viva and are expected to follow the Guidelines on the Viva (.doc) sent to them on appointment.
+Both examiners should be present at the viva, whether in-person or via Video Link, and are expected to follow the University Policy on the Conduct of Research Degree Vivas (.pdf) and any supporting guidelines on the Viva_sent to them on appointment.
 The examiners should hold a pre-viva meeting to discuss their preliminary views on the thesis and to plan the viva.
 The candidate should be given the opportunity to defend the thesis.
-It will usually be necessary for the candidate to leave the room while the examiners confer as to the outcome of the examination and the candidate should then be told the result.
-Where it is not possible to conduct the viva face-to- face, permission must be requested from the Dean for the viva to be conducted via a video-link/Skype in accordance with the University policy on the matter.
+It will usually be necessary for the candidate to temporarily leave the room/video call while the examiners confer as to the outcome of the examination and the candidate should then be told the result.